- The Best Puppy Milk Replacer

-In an ideal world, all pups would be fed entirely on milk from their Mom dog until they were ready to make the transition onto adult food.
-Canine milk is exactly what they need.
-The initial milk (called colostrum) boosts their immunity and delivers exactly the right nutrients and antibodies that puppies need to fight off disease and become strong and healthy.
-Sadly, not all pups get enough (or any) milk from the mom dog, whether because they're orphaned or because the mother is not able to nurse them.
-In order for the pup to survive, you have to feed them puppy milk replacers which are specially designed the mimic the mama dog's milk.
+In an ideal world, all puppies would drink their mother's milk every day until they were ready to make the transition onto the solid dog food.
+The initial milk (called colostrum) boosts the immune system and delivers exactly the right nutrients and antibodies that puppies need to fight off disease and become strong and healthy.
+Sadly, not all pups get enough or even any milk from the mom dog, whether because they're orphaned or because the mother is not able to nurse them.
+In order for the pups to survive, you have to feed them puppy milk replacers which are specially designed the mimic the mama dog's milk.

-Milk replacers can be bought as powder or liquid and are designed to match canine milk very closely.
-They have a high protein and fat content to give your pup loads of energy.
-It is vital that you select a milk that is appropriate for your pup and your vet will give you advice on this.
-To get you started, here is our guide to the best puppy milk replacers plus a comprehensive buying guide.
+Milk replacers come in both powder and liquid formulas, but regardless of their form they offer a high protein and fat content to give your tiny fur baby loads of energy.
+It is vital that you select a milk product that is appropriate for your pup, so to help get you started, here are our reviews of the best puppy milk replacers plus a comprehensive buying guide.

 The Best Puppy Milk Replacer